awes-io/table-builder/docs/table-builder.md

 # The &lt;table-builder&gt; Component

 It is a component of dynamic tables.
-It uses the `Vuex` store in the `AWES._store` variable.
+It uses the global `Vuex` store.
 Below you will see a visual presentation of this component.

 ## Components